frappe/erpnext/erpnext/docs/user/manual/en/accounts/setup/fiscal-year.md

 To set the Fiscal Year as default, click on the 'Default' button.

-In case you have more than one company sharing the same Fiscal Year, you can it into the Grid as shown below.
+In case you have multiple companies sharing the same Fiscal Year, you can add it into the grid as shown below.

 <img class="screenshot" alt="Fiscal Year" src="{{docs_base_url}}/assets/img/accounts/fiscal-year.png">